 - 10.1 The principal aim of the applicant pack is to clarify the role in sufficient detail as to encourage applications from those individuals most suited to the role.
-The pack may contain: - a covering letter explaining contents and further information - a copy of the advertisement (which in turn should specify if fluency in spoken English is a necessary requirement of the post)
+The pack may contain: - a covering letter explaining contents and further information - a copy of the advertisement (which in turn should specify if fluency in spoken English is a necessary requirement of the post) - an application form with equal opportunities monitoring form attached - advice on how to complete the form - job description and person specification - organisation chart (reporting lines etc) - information about the academy/profile/prospectus/statistical information - information about the local area - outline terms and conditions of employment

-- an application form with equal opportunities monitoring form attached - advice on how to complete the form - job description and person specification - organisation chart (reporting lines etc) - information about the academy/profile/prospectus/statistical information - information about the local area - outline terms and conditions of employment - the employer's Disclosure and Barring Service (DBS) checks policy (further details given in Appendix 6) - details of other pre-employment checks (including those related to disqualification where relevant). - 10.2 The applicant pack should explain the application process and clarify both the closing date and, ideally, the date(s) on which interviews (and assessments, if applicable) will be held.
-It should also confirm that if the applicant has not heard from the academy within two/three/four weeks of the closing date, they should assume that their application has been unsuccessful. - 10.3 Application forms received from candidates should be scrutinised on arrival by an administrator independent of the selection panel to ensure that they are properly completed and that the information contained within them is consistent.
-Incomplete applications should not be accepted.
-A decision should be made at the outset of the process as to whether any applications that are found to be incomplete are to be returned for completion or discarded.
+- the employer's policy on DBS checks (further details given in Appendix 6) - The employer's policy on employing people with a criminal record (further details given in Appendix 6) - details of other pre-employment checks (including those related to disqualification as and when relevant). - 10.2 The applicant pack should explain the application process and clarify both the closing date and, ideally, the date(s) on which interviews (and assessments, if applicable) will be held.
+It should also confirm that if the applicant has not heard from the academy within two/three/four weeks of the closing date, they should assume that their application has been unsuccessful. - 10.3 Application forms received from candidates should be scrutinised on arrival by an administrator independent of the selection panel to ensure that they have been completed properly and that the information contained within them is consistent.
+Having ensured their acceptability on these points the administrator should then anonymise the application (see following section) by removing all identifiable information before the relevant sections are passed to the recruitment panel for shortlisting. - 10.4 Incomplete applications should not be accepted.
+A decision should be made at the outset of the process as to whether any applications that are found to be incomplete are to be returned for completion or, alternatively, discarded without further reference to the applicant.